luhuimao/morgan/book/src/blocktree.md

 leader for a given slot.

 Blobs are moved to a fork-able key space the tuple of `leader slot` + `blob index` (within the slot).
-This permits the skip-list structure of the Solana protocol to be stored in its entirety, without a-priori choosing which fork to follow, which Entries to persist or when to persist them.
+This permits the skip-list structure of the Morgan protocol to be stored in its entirety, without a-priori choosing which fork to follow, which Entries to persist or when to persist them.